 - Little by little pack the cabbage into the container pounding each batch with either a tip of a meat tenderiser (or similar) or simply your fist.
 The aim is to pack the cabbage as tightly as possible, which will help to release more juice and remove as many air pockets as possible.

-- When all cabbage is in the fermentation container, place a small plate on the top and top it up with some weights.
+- When all cabbage is in the fermentation container/jar, place a small plate on the top (not the rim of the container, but the packed cabbage itself - refer to the image in the post) and top it up with some weights.
 This will ensure juices rising and keeping the cabbage bits submerged.
+Place a kitchen towel over the container/jar to protect your cabbage from dust and insects.

 - Leave your container at room temperature (65-73F/ 10-22C is ideal) for a week undisturbed.
 After that time taste your sauerkraut and if you’re happy with the flavour you can transfer it to it’s final airtight container and store in a cellar at (about 55F/12C) or refrigerated for as long as it tastes right (about 9-12months).